 Do you think of yourself as a Grammar Nerd but others call you a Grammar Nazi?
-Is there a difference between being a Grammar Nerd and a Grammar Nazi?
-Read this post and decide for yourself.
+Is there a difference between the two?
+This post will help you decide how you should label yourself.

 A grammar nerd is someone who enjoys thinking about the rules of language and how grammar affects meaning.
 This person nerds out on grammar, knows the rules, and studies how they have changed over time.
 A Grammar Nazi knows the rules as they learned them, wants everyone to follow those rules, and gladly points out when a writer broke a grammar rule.

 What is a Grammar Nerd?

 A grammar nerd needs to purchase Grammarly, at least according to Google.
 Why else would it be the first result when I googled “grammar nerd”?
-Ironic, since one would think a Grammar Nerd doesn’t need Grammarly.
+Ironic, since one would think this person doesn’t need Grammarly.
 Maybe it lands there for the wannabes.

 Google the “phrase grammar nerd definition.”
 My search turned up 15 pages with 149 results.